 BEX Riesling offers the perfect balance between fruit and minerality.
 Medium-dry in style, BEX shows floral and citrus aromas followed by juicy flavors of white peach, apricot and Mandarin orange.
 BEX finishes with mineral and crisp citrus zest highlights.

 BEX Riesling is distributed throughout the USA.
 Whether it’s being served by the glass at your favorite restaurant, or sold by the bottle at your wine shop of choice – an incredible glass of Riesling is never far away.

 BEX Riesling is fermented at cool temperatures (52°- 55° F) and aged in stainless steel tanks to enhance the wine’s fresh fruit characteristics.
-Twist off closures are used to further preserve BEX’ bright stone fruit and citrus tones and seal in a slight effervescence that lifts the delicate aromas out of the glass.
+Twist off closures are used to further preserve the zesty citrus and bright stone fruit nuances and seal in a slight effervescence that lifts the delicate aromas out of the glass.
 The wine is a brilliant straw color with aromas of orange blossom, lime and white grapefruit followed by mouthwatering flavors of lime and mandarin orange.
 BEX finishes with mineral and citrus zest highlights.

 Enjoy BEX Riesling as an aperitif, an accompaniment to light or spicy cuisine, or as a finale served with dessert.

 BEX Riesling is distributed nationwide.
 Whether it’s being served by the glass at your favorite restaurant, or it’s being sold by the case at your wine shop of choice – an incredible glass of Riesling is never far away.
 While we make every attempt to ensure accuracy, our data is updated quarterly and is subject to change.
 Please check the establishment to make sure they have BEX available.
 If not, please request it.